 Activity, Injury and Mountain Rescue

 It is a condition of booking that you are insured against medical expenses, injury, illness, death, cost of repatriation and personal accident risks.
-In all trips, with the exception of holidays in the UK and Norway, your insurance must also cover mountain rescue.
+For all of our trips your insurance must also cover mountain rescue.
+The exception to this is if the trip is being held in the United Kingdom or Norway where mountain rescue is free of charge.
 Please ensure that your insurance covers you to the maximum altitude given on your trip itinerary.
 The maximum altitude for any trip can be checked on the 'At A Glance' box on each trip page.
-Most of our trips have a maximum altitude of 3,000 metres.
-If you are unsure or are joining a bespoke trip, then please ask us for specific details.

 Trip Cancellation/Curtailment Insurance

 All of the above insurances are detailed in our Terms and Conditions.
+For further details, please read the Insurance section on our website.

 When packing for a trip in the mountains it is important to have appropriate equipment and clothing.
 This kit list features items we believe are necessary for the weather you might encounter and accommodation you will be staying in.
 If you have any questions with regards to what to bring, do not hesitate to get in touch with us.